 Smith and Wood (shown at left with teammates) were on a team called The Chicken Littles.
 The team designed and created an automatic chicken coop door.
 The project earned an honorable mention.

 “We felt proud of ourselves for achieving such a difficult task in only four months,” Smith said.
 “Overall, we have learned that having good time management is crucial for the success of any engineering project as well as utilizing each member’s strengths during the design process.”

 Estes, Manis, and Brito were on a team (shown in photo two with their team) together that designed a “Beverage Buddy.”
 This transportable cup holder was stable on the ground and included a key holder and ice pack space.
 The project was required to be created on a 3-D printer.

 “This was truly a wonderful experience.
 It was gratifying to be able to use techniques and lessons learned in other math and engineering classes and apply them to the project,” Estes said.
-“This is the first project I’ve engineered and produced that will be inspiring to look back on in four years.”
+“This is the first project I’ve engineered and produced.
+It will be inspiring to look back on it in four years.”